-Weaver Street Market gives grants each year to local nonprofits for community projects that focus on “Access to Healthy Food.”
+Weaver Street Market awards grants each year to local nonprofits for community projects that focus on “Access to Healthy Food.”

 The grants come from our Cooperative Community Fund (CCF), a sustainable endowment fund for community donations.
-WSM grows the endowment fund through contributions from owners and shoppers, including the purchase of Hope for the Holiday products, proceeds from the April and October wine shows, and donated owner dividends and shares.
-The endowment’s current value is $305,000.
+WSM grows the endowment fund through contributions from owners and shoppers, including the purchase of Hope for the Holiday products, proceeds from wine shows and co-op events, and donated owner dividends and shares.
+The endowment’s current value is $332,247.

-A committee composed of consumer-owners and worker-owners evaluates the grant applications and selects the recipients.
-Since its first grant award in 2006, the CCF has awarded grants to 36 local nonprofit organizations for a total of over $49,970.
-The grants are paid from the annual interest accrued on the endowment fund.
+Grants are paid from the interest that the endowment fund generates.
+Each year, a committee of consumer owners and worker owners evaluates grant applications and selects recipients.
+Since its first grant award in 2006, the CCF has awarded grants to 40 local nonprofit organizations for a total of more than $60,500.

 $1,180: Women’s Center in Raleigh for a wash-and-prep station to process the produce from its community garden.

 $2,410: Transplanting Traditions Community Farm for a “hardening-off” hoop house to expand its capacity for germinating transplants on its 8-acre community farm.

 $2,000: McDougle Middle School Garden for a greenhouse to extend its growing season and provide a more diverse selection of produce.

 Learn more about this year’s grant winners here.